A Time of Transition

 - Session will submit the MIF to Central Florida Presbytery for approval and posting online where pastoral candidates have access to it.

 - The PNC will begin receiving Pastor Information Forms (PIFs) from pastors seeking a call.
 How long this process takes depends on how many pastors are looking and how many might be a good candidate for Grace Covenant.

-- The PNC reviews the PIFs, prayerfully discerning who God might be equipping and preparing to serve Grace Covenant.
+- The PNC reviews the PIFs, prayerfully discerning from among them who God might be equipping and preparing to serve Grace Covenant.

 - Through PIF review, online sermons, phone interviews and reference checks, the PNC identifies the top candidates.